gsig/charades-algorithms/README.md

 code = {https://github.com/gsig/temporal-fields},
 }
 ```
-which is in turn based off "Two-stream convolutional networks for action recognition in videos" by Simonyan and Zisserman.
+which is in turn based off "Two-stream convolutional networks for action recognition in videos" by Simonyan and Zisserman, and "Beyond Short Snippets: Deep Networks for Video Classification" by Joe Yue-Hei Ng el al.

 Combining the predictions (submission files) of those models using combine_rgb_flow.py
-yields a final classification accuracy of 18.9% mAP on Charades (evalated with charades_v1_classify.m)
+yields a final classification accuracy of 18.9% mAP (Two-Stream) and 19.8% (LSTM) on Charades (evalated with charades_v1_classify.m)

 ## Technical Overview: